RyotaUshio/obsidian-musescore/README.md

 This works by **auto-exporting** into PDF.
 Whenever a MuseScore file inside your vault is newly created or modified, this plugin automatically converts it into PDF using the [command-line interface](https://musescore.org/en/handbook/4/command-line-usage) of MuseScore.
 Then, if an .mscz file is embedded, this plugin tells Obsidian to display the corresponding PDF file instead.

-In addition to PDF, this plugin also supports using the [MusicXML](https://www.musicxml.com) format if you have the [OSMD MusicXML Viewer plugin](https://github.com/RyotaUshio/obsidian-osmd-musicxml) installed (that's another plugin by me).
+In addition to PDF, this plugin also supports using the compressed [MusicXML](https://www.musicxml.com) format if you have the [OSMD MusicXML Viewer plugin](https://github.com/RyotaUshio/obsidian-osmd-musicxml) installed (that's another plugin by me).
 By using MusicXML, you can further control the rendering behavior.
 For example, you can embed only the first two bars of a song by `![[song.mscz#bar=1-2]]`.
 See the documentation of the OSMD MusicXML Viewer plugin for more details.
 However, that plugin is still in the early development phase, and embedding as MusicXML is typically way slower than embedding as PDF.
 For the time being, I'd recommend sticking to PDF.